 ‘Networking’ is a word that, for some, is extremely daunting.
-For all of the workshops and classes we can take, books we can read, and tips we can try to remember, the truth is that networking does not always come easily or naturally to everyone.
+Despite all of the workshops and classes we can take, books we can read and tips we can try to remember, the truth is that networking does not always come easily or naturally to everyone.

-Whether it is shyness or awkwardness at feeling like you have to sell yourself, there are many reasons as to why building connections to help forward your career can be uncomfortable.
-Don’t worry, not everyone has to be a master in collecting business cards.
+Whether it is shyness or awkwardness about feeling like you have to sell yourself, there are many reasons as to why building connections to help forward your career can be uncomfortable.
+Don’t worry; not everyone has to be a master in collecting business cards.

 Luckily, there is one easy way to build your network that does not require attending business events: Constantly talk about your passion.

 Whatever it is you love doing and want to do as a career, talk about it.
 All the time.
-To your professors and peers, yes.
-But also to your friend who you haven’t seen in years, your hair stylist, the person you just met on the subway, your mailman.
+To your professors and peers, yes, but also to your friend who you haven’t seen in years, your hair stylist, the person you just met on the subway and your mailman.

 The majority of people you speak to might not have any leads for you, but if you cast your line enough times, chances are that someone will have a valuable connection or even just great advice to help you out.
 For those who find professional networking overwhelming, a good place to start is by talking about what you love to do to whoever will listen.